By Swati Duggal, Punjab University

 In Khatri v.
 State of Bihar[xiii] the court held that the accused is entitled to free legal services not only at the stage of trial but also when first produced before the Magistrate and also when remanded.

 In Suk Das and Ors. v.
-Union Territory of Arunachal Pradesh[xiv] , the court strengthen the need for legal aid and held that “free legal assistance at state cost is a fundamental right of a person accused of an offence which may involve jeopardy to his life or personal liberty.
+Union Territory of Arunachal Pradesh[xiv], the court strengthened the need for legal aid and held that “free legal assistance at state cost is a fundamental right of a person accused of an offense which may involve jeopardy to his life or personal liberty.
 The exercise of this fundamental right is not conditional upon the accused applying for free legal assistance so that if he does not make an application for free legal assistance the trial may lawfully proceed without adequate legal representation being afforded to him.
-On the other hand the Magistrate or the Sessions Judge before whom the accused appears is under an obligation to inform the accused that if he is unable to engage the services of a lawyer on account of poverty is entitled to obtain free legal services at the cost of the State.
+On the other hand, the Magistrate or the Sessions Judge before whom the accused appears is under an obligation to inform the accused that if he is unable to engage the services of a lawyer on account of poverty is entitled to obtain free legal services at the cost of the State.

 In Mohd.
-Hussain @ Julfikar Ali Vs. The State (Govt. of NCT) Delhi[xv] the appellant an illiterate foreign national was tried, convicted and sentenced to death by the trial court without assignment of counsel for his defence.
+Hussain @ Julfikar Ali Vs. The State (Govt. of NCT) Delhi[xv] the appellant an illiterate foreign national was tried, convicted and sentenced to death by the trial court without assignment of counsel for his defense.
 Such a result is confirmed by the High Court.
-The convict, is charged, convicted and sentenced under Sections 302/307 of Indian Penal Code and also under Section 3 of The Explosive Substances Act, 1908.
-Fifty six witnesses and investigating officer were examined without appellant having a counsel and none were cross-examined by appellant.
+The convict is charged, convicted and sentenced under Sections 302/307 of Indian Penal Code and also under Section 3 of The Explosive Substances Act, 1908.
+Fifty-six witnesses and investigating officer were examined without appellant having a counsel and none were cross-examined by appellant.
 Only one witness cross-examined to complete the formality.